 | The finished pyrography drawing of an African bull elephant which will form the base of the serving tray. |

-My idea was to mount the A4 basswood in a narrow groove cut into the sides of a wooden tray.
+My idea was to mount the A4 basswood in narrow grooves (1/8 inch) cut into the sides and ends of a wooden tray.
 I wanted to make the tray from some locally grown wood from our hazel hedge at the bottom of the garden.
 A piece was selected for coppicing of about 6 inches diameter at the base and sawn down in the middle of November.
 This greenwood was heavy and full of sap but easy to cut and prepare rough blanks for the two long sides and the end pieces.
 The design was to incorporate handles cut in the end pieces for carrying the tray.
 Once the blanks are made, they will be left a couple of months to slowly dry before finally shaping and making the necessary joints and grooves for the base.

 |